brandon3plett/brandon3plett/README.md

 ### Hey there! 👋👋

-My name is Brandon Triplett, and thanks for stopping by to check out my GitHub profile!
+The name's Brandon.
+Thanks for dropping in and checking out my GitHub profile.
+Going to try to keep up to date with this as much as possible.

 <!--
 **brandon3plett/brandon3plett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.